chris-bailey/dev-bookshelf-mongodb-heroku/README.md

 $ heroku apps:rename new-name
 ```

-Add a PostgreSQL database to your Heroku application
+Add a MongoDB database to your Heroku application with MongoLab.
+Note that your Heroku account must have a credit card attached in order to use free add-ons other than the PostgreSQL and MySQL add-ons.
 ```
-$ heroku addons:create heroku-postgresql
+$ heroku addons:create mongolab:sandbox
 ```

 Deploy project to Heroku